Are The Weird Growths on Your Plants Witches’ Broom?

 Severely infected plants should be removed.
 In the case of roses, the entire plant including the roots should be removed and discarded.

-The number one thing you can do to prevent witch’s broom is to use clean tools to prune your plants.
-It’s highly suspected that it gets spread from garden to garden by landscapers’ tools.
+The second thing you can do to prevent witches’ broom is to use clean tools to prune your plants.
+It’s highly suspected that it gets spread from plant to plant and from garden to garden by landscapers’ tools.

-Landscapers unknowingly prune an infected plant and proceed to spread it from customer to customer.
+Landscapers unknowingly prune an infected plant and proceed to spread it from plant to plant and even from customer to customer.
 I’ve heard of some heartbreaking incidents where virtually every plant in a yard was infected this way.

-You can insist that your landscapers disinfect their pruners before working in your yard or insist they use your tools.
-Or you can do your own pruning.
+You can insist that your landscapers disinfect their pruners before working in your yard or insist they use your previously-disinfected tools.
+They should also disinfect their tools when done with one plant before working on to the next.
+If you don’t trust that your landscapers will follow through on this, consider supervising them while they work.

 How to Disinfect Garden Tools

-Here are a few ways to disinfect garden tools:
+Here are a few proven ways to effectively disinfect garden tools:

 • 10% chlorine bleach solution